Illinois Psychological Association: Prescribing Psychologists in Illinois

 In 2014, under the leadership of President Beth Rom-Rymer and IPA's Legislative Committee, Illinois was the third state to pass legislation enabling clinical psychologists to prescribe psychotropic medication with additional education and training, also known as the Prescriptive authority for psychologists movement (RxP).
 Illinois' RxP law requires that, in order to become a prescribing psychologist, one must complete undergraduate biomedical coursework (medical terminology, biology, chemistry, microbiology, anatomy & physiology), obtain a master's degree in clinical psychopharmacology, pass a national examination (Psychopharmacology Examination for Psychologists; PEP), and complete a prescribing psychology residency.
 The residency must include nine medical rotations (family medicine, internal medicine, psychiatry, pediatrics, geriatrics, obstetrics/gynecology, surgery, emergency medicine, elective) that span no fewer than 14 months and no more than 28 months.
 One must also engage in these rotations for at least 20 hours per week.
 After one is licensed as a prescribing psychologist, there are several restrictions.
 For example, a prescribing psychologist in Illinois must have a collaborating physician that reviews their orders at least monthly.
-Additionally, they may not be delegated the authority to prescribe Schedule II controlled substances, may not treat pregnant patients, those with serious medical conditions, or individuals under 17 years or above 65 years old.
+Additionally, they may not be delegated the authority to prescribe Schedule II controlled substances, may not treat pregnant patients, those with serious medical conditions, or individuals under 17 years of age.
 They may also not prescribe controlled substances to be delivered by injection or any Schedule III benzodiazepines.
-As of 2024, there is legislation in the Illinois General Assembly that, if passed, would remove the restrictions based on age and the restriction on Schedule II controlled substances.
-It would also ensure that prescribing psychologists are recognized and reimbursed by Illinois Medicaid.
+In 2026, legislation (SB 1743) passed in the Illinois General Assembly that removed the restriction of prescribing to individuals over 65.

-As of January 2024, there are 20 licensed prescribing psychologists in Illinois, with approximately 50 more in the training pipeline.
+As of August 2026, there are 24 licensed prescribing psychologists in Illinois, with approximately 50 more in the training pipeline.